Bhooyas/ConditionalVAE/README.md

 python train.py
 ```

-After running the above command, we will have a file named `MNIST_CVAE.pt`.
+After running the above command, we will have a file named `MNIST_CVAE.safetensors`.
 These are the trained weights of the model.
 You can use this model weights if you want directly.
 In the next step we create a file named `mu_sigma.npz` which contains the min and max range of the mu and sigma.
 ```
 python encoding.py
 ```